ultsi/blakkisvuohi/README.md

 A telegram bot designed to help monitor current EBAC level.
 Has group functionality to list all users' EBAC in permilles or Finnish standard drinks (12.0 grams).
 Try it out at [https://t.me/blakkisvuohibot](https://t.me/blakkisvuohibot)!

 Thanks Yago for the excellent [Telegram Bot API framework for NodeJS](https://github.com/yagop/node-telegram-bot-api).

+This project is supported by the awesome [Futurice Open Source and Social Impact program](https://spiceprogram.org/).

 ## How to run